froq/docs/app/system/docs/app_controller.md

 ```

 Plus, thanks to Froq!
 [HTTP Payload](/docs/http-payloads) components, you can easily send payloads with a status code (HTTP code) and attributes (e.g. `type` for content type or `charset` for content charset etc.) and its content as well.

+_Note: Payloads are simply read-only objects, so you can only set (give) their data for once since they've no setters._

 ```php
 use froq\http\response\Status;